top of page

 Applications of High-Resolution Episcopic Microscopy (HREM)

-HREM has been widely used in many disciplines but can be extended to a range of morphological studies.
+HREM has been widely used in multiple disciplines and can be applied to a wide range of morphological studies.
 Imaging denser samples up to 25mm down to below 1mm with voxel sizes down to 1 micron.
-It is most commonly used in samples from 1mm-12mm cubed.
+Most commonly, samples in the range of 1-12 mm are imaged for detailed structural analysis.

 Mouse Embryos